R-Abinav/cam-iitm/README.md

-AUV Stuff for the IITM Competition
+AUV-CV Stuff for the IITM Competition